SMITHsharon/commonMealsApp/README.md

 - Upon scheduling a meal, people who are assigned to the Cook Team are automatically "signed-up" for the meal.
 - When a user clicks to edit a meal, or edit the sign-up record for a meal, the fields populate with previously entered data.
 - When a user clicks to sign-up for a meal, detail information for the meal displays.
 - The Meal information on the Meals List screen lists all upcoming meals, and filters the meals that the current user has signed-up for to the Signed-Up list below.
-Meals that have already occured are filtered out and do not appear.
+Meals that have already occurred are filtered out and do not appear.
 - If the current date is past a meal's Sign-Up date, there will not be a Sign-Up button for that meal.
 - Clicking on the Date for any meal displays the detail information for that meal, as well as a list of those who have signed-up (Guest List).
 If the current user has signed-up, that user will have the option to Edit or Delete the Meal Sign-Up information for that meal.